 To see all of the entries, Accounting ‣ Journal Entries ‣ Analytic Journal Items

-To see the entries per account, per user, per product or per partner, you can use the menu Reporting ‣ Accounting ‣ Analytic Entries Analysis.
+To see the entries per account, per user, per product or per partner, you can use the menu Accounting ‣ Reporting ‣ Statistic Reports ‣ Analytic Entries Analysis.

 Standard OpenERP allows you to post analytic entries to one chart at a time.
-Using the Analytic Model concept (install the module Multiple Analytic Plans from the module list), you can distribute your income or expenses to one or several analytic charts of account at the same time.
+Using the Analytic Model concept (install the option Multiple Analytic Plans from the Add New Features wizard), you can distribute your income or expenses to one or several analytic charts of account at the same time.
 You can define the combination of analytic plans through the menu Accounting ‣ Configuration ‣ Analytic Accounting ‣ Multi Plans ‣ Analytic Plan.

-Save the plan , after you can create Distribution Models from More button at the top of the Analytic Plan form, you can define the distribution of either your expenses while creating a supplier invoice, or revenue when defining customer invoices.
+Using the link Distribution Models at the right side of the Analytic Plan form, you can define the distribution of either your expenses while creating a supplier invoice, or revenue when defining customer invoices.
 Thanks to these models, you can have one amount distributed amongst several analytic accounts.
 Models can be reused, and they can be applied to one analytic chart of accounts, but also to a combination of various charts of account, such as projects and cost centers.

 For example, when you create the invoice (suppose 1000 EUR) for the product Client Project with the analytic distribution defined above.